-🏔 WARNING
+A WARNING

 It's the law, you must be trained and certified to operate this truck.
-(OSHA § 1910.178, Rev. 1999)
+(OSHA § 1910.
+178. Rev. 1999)

-You or people around you could be seriously injured or even killed if you don't use this truck correctly in the operator manual.
-Inspect your truck before starting work, make sure it is in good working order.
+You or people around you could be seriously injured or even killed if you don't use this truck correctly.

-Obey all warnings and instructions on the truck and
+Obey all warnings and instructions on the truck and in the operator manual.